 - Contractors should unplug and lock up any power tools after usage.

 Property owners are legally obligated to make sure their premises are free from hazards that can attract and harm children.
-Attorneys can use the attractive nuisance doctrine to prove that an owner or manager was liable for your child’s injuries.
+A premise liability attorney can use the attractive nuisance doctrine to prove that an owner or manager was liable for your child’s injuries.

 What If I Was Injured at My Workplace?